invertase/react-native-firebase-docs/docs/notifications/introduction.md

 - Intercepted by the Mobile Device's OS.
 - Delivered to the notification tray when the app is in the background or closed.

-> The React Native Firebase Notifications Module deals with notification-only and notification + data FCM remote messages: <br /> <br/> For data-only FCM messages please see the [Messaging module](version /messaging/introduction).
+> The React Native Firebase Notifications Module deals with notification-only and notification + data FCM remote messages. <br /> <br/> For data-only FCM messages please see the [Messaging module](version /messaging/introduction).

 Remote notifications behave as follows: